TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-troubleshoot-5.md

 3. The proper **firewall exceptions** have been made for key password reset service URLs, such as Service Bus
 4. Your **proxy and firewall are not killing idle outbound connections**, we recommend 10 minutes or longer

-For a full list of troubleshooting guidance and specific guidelines for configuring permissions and firewall rules for password writeback, see:
+For a full list of troubleshooting guidance and specific guidelines for configuring permissions and firewall rules for password writeback go [here](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-getting-started#enable-users-to-reset-their-azure-ad-passwords):